-Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.OP.02 and labour markets, tourism growth, environmental Chief Officer 1.
+Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.OP.02 Passenger numbers after three years of operation are above projections.
+The railway has been, and continues to be a catalyst for economic development, access to training and labour markets, tourism growth, environmental improvements must notably in town centres, and access to the countryside.
+Chief Officer 1.
 Monitored by Economic Development.
 2. Maximising the Impact: A blueprint for the Future - published by the blueprint group involving Scottish Government, Scottish Borders, Midlothian and City of Edinburgh Council, Transport Scotland, Scottish Enterprise and Visit Scotland.
 The document sets out the ambitions of the partners to realise the full potential of the new Railway.
 3. Timely submission of bids for approval by the Blueprint Group 4.
 Close monitoring of approved funded projects.
 5. Borders rail subgroup chaired by Midlothian Council Chief Executive.
-5 4
+5 4 •

-Related Action Code Related Action Related action latest note Managed By Due Date Status
+Related Action Code Related Action Related action latest note Due Date Status